 - Urine for approximately 3-6 weeks

-As mentioned above, these numbers aren’t solid and can be shorter or longer from person to person depending on the amount used, the length of use and sometimes even the weight of the person.
+As mentioned above, these numbers aren’t solid and can be shorter or longer from person to person, depending on the amount used, how long they’ve used it for and, sometimes, even the weight of the person.

-If someone has been using Benzodiazepines for quite some time, and have become dependent or addicted to them, the most reliable detox is a medical detox that happens in hospitals or detox centers and typically lasts for four weeks.
+If someone has been using benzodiazepines for quite some time, and have become dependent or addicted to them, the most reliable detox is a medical detox that happens in hospitals or in detox centres and typically lasts for four weeks.

 Detoxing at home is NOT advised.
 There are withdrawal symptoms that cannot be managed effectively at home, seizures are a hazard, and the possibility of mental dysfunction and brain damage are high.

-To safely detox, an inpatient program is the most reliable way to remove the drugs from your body and live to tell about it.
-An inpatient program will assure that you will get the rest, fluids and food you need to help combat the symptoms of benzo withdrawal.
+To safely detox, an inpatient program is the most reliable way to remove the toxins from your body and live to tell about it.
+An inpatient program will assure that you will get the rest, fluids and food needed to help combat the symptoms of benzodiazepines withdrawal.

-Take a look at some of the benzodiazepine withdrawal symptom below and you will get a better understanding of why an inpatient detox program is the most reliable way to detox from benzos.
+Take a look at some of the benzodiazepines withdrawal symptom below in order to get a better understanding of why an inpatient detox program is the most reliable way to detox .